xrdocs-migration/cnbng/_tutorials/l2tp-lns-subscriber-session-bringup-in-cnbng.md

 </div>

 ### Profile Subscriber
 This profile can be attached on per access port level or per user-plane level.
-This profile for PPPoE defines which dhcp server profile to apply for IPv6 address assignment, along with feature-template, pppoe-profile and aaa-profile to be used for auth/acct.
+This profile for PPPoE defines which dhcp server profile to apply for IPv6 address assignment using DHCPv6, along with feature-template, l2tp-profile and aaa-profile to be used for auth/acct.

 ```
-profile subscriber subscriber-profile_pppoe-1
+profile subscriber subscriber-profile_pppoe-lns-up1
  dhcp-profile               dhcp-server1
  pppoe-profile              ppp1
  session-type               ipv4v6
- l2tp-profile               lac-1
+ l2tp-profile               lns-up1
- activate-feature-templates [ pppoe-1 ]
+ activate-feature-templates [ ft-pppoe-lns-1 ]
  event session-activate
   aaa authenticate aaa_pppoe
  exit